socketsupply/sockets.sh/src/docs/guide-desktop.md

 ## Getting Started

-Open a terminal, navigate to where you keep your code.
-Create a directory and initilaize it.
+Open a terminal and navigate to where you keep your code.
+Create a directory and initialize it.

 ```
 ssc init